gowthambl/FileUpload-angular-node-mongodb/README.md

-# CSVfile-upload-node-ejs
+# CSVfileUpload-angular-node-mongodb
-upload CSV file , store in Mongo db and view in table structure using Angular.js
+upload CSV file , store in Mongo db and view in table structure using Angular.js.
+Edit the field and save as CSV file.

 install mongodb and use it as db